B2B Conversion Rates By Industry

 As businesses grow, it’s typical to deal with low conversion rates, and the process of improving these rates is called conversion rate optimization (CRO for short).
 Even Salesforce, with its stellar reputation, converts less than 5% of its traffic into qualified leads.
 Most B2B conversion rates aren’t higher than this, particularly in industries with longer sales cycles.
 But this isn’t a bad thing.
 In my 15 years studying conversion rates, I’ve found that the biggest issue for B2B marketers is simply understanding what conversion rate to expect at scale.
 From there, if you have a good marketing team, it’s rather systematic to push leads into the top of the funnel.

 This confusion is exemplified by many of our SEO clients, particularly those in tech manufacturing (semiconductors, chips, circuit boards).
 Given their target audience of large enterprises, they have sales cycles of 6-12 months.
 Many of their marketers calculate conversion rate on a year basis, meaning that sales that started in Q4 2020, for instance, and didn’t close until Q2 2021, aren’t included in their conversion rate figure.
 This is a problem of interpretation, not conversion.

 If you’re analyzing the data correctly and you actually have a low conversion rate, the reasons are likely too specific to your business to opine on in an overview article like this one.
 However, conversion issues tend to come down to a (1) lack of understanding what your target audience members genuinely desire from a website like yours or (2) lack of execution on satisfying these desires.
-Too many companies fall prey to things like:
+Too many websites fall prey to things like: